pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 to transform the current systems of scholarship.
 We need something more, something that is so amazing that it would transform the world, something that others will see and say, "That's awesome!
 Why don't we work like that?"
-I think of the words of Alexander Hamilton, more than <span class="oldstyle">160</span>
+I think of the words of Alexander Hamilton in discussing the need for a new constitution for the same region, more than <span class="oldstyle">160</span>
-years after the initial compact was signed on board the Mayflower, yet describing a situation that is eerily similar to that earlier situation, just on a much bigger scale.
+years after the initial compact was signed on board the Mayflower, describing a situation eerily similar to that earlier time, just on a much bigger scale.

 <figure id="fig:hamilton" class="bq grab">
   <blockquote>